 We want you to understand how you work best with others, so we put a strong emphasis on shaping your clarity around the work you want to be doing, and coaching you to execute on that.
 We'll help you to figure out what your key values and strengths are so that you can find a great match for your passions and goals.

 To learn more about The Core, download our Core Curriculum Syllabus.

 Who are the instructors?

 Your instructors are practitioners and entrepreneurs from the innovation sector.
 They come to you with a range of perspectives, experiences, techniques, specialties, and tools.
 Many instructors come from our partner companies and are actively scoping our cohorts, seeking new hires.
-Others are alumni of our full-time program who understand first-hand what skills you need to be able to make an impact from day one, sharing their expertise with new cohorts.
+Others are alumni of our immersive program who understand first-hand what skills you need to be able to make an impact from day one, sharing their expertise with new cohorts.